Scytl/freddie/README.md

 **Available middlewares**

-There are 3 available middlewares built-in, which handles the requests with the following priority order:
+There are 4 available middlewares built-in, which handles the requests with the following priority order:

  1. proxy middleware
  2. fixtures middleware
  3. static middleware

-If there is a `proxy` property defined and a request context matches one of the contexts specified, the request is handled by the proxy middleware without reaching any other middleware

-If there is a `fixtures` property defined and a request context matches one of the contexts specified (and the request has not been handled by the proxy middleware), the request is handled by the fixtures middleware without reaching any other middleware

-If the request has not been handled by the previous middlewares it is handled by the static middleware by default

-If the static middleware cannot handle the request, an error HTTP response is returned
+ 4. notfound middleware

+The request handling is exclusive.
+If the 1st middleware (the proxy middleware) can handle the request the other ones are not called at all.
+If the middleware cannot handle the request, it is passed to the next middleware (the fixtures middleware) and so on...

 #### config.root